 Research Scope: The Breakthrough Award is structured with four different funding levels.
 The levels are designed to support major (but not all) stages of research that will lead to clinical application.
 Each level has a defined research scope.
 It is the responsibility of the Principal Investigator (PI) to select the level that aligns with the scope of the proposed research.
 The funding level should be selected based on the research scope defined in the Program Announcement, and not on the amount of the budget.
 An application that does not meet the intent of the funding level selected will not be recommended for funding, even if it might meet the intent of a different funding level.

-The current Program Announcement discusses the Breakthrough Award Levels 1 and 2.
-Funding Levels 3 and 4 are available under other Program Announcements (W81XWH-20- BCRP-BTA3-2 and W81XWH-20-BCRP-BTA4-2, respectively).
-The PI is strongly encouraged to review the research scope defined under each funding level as described in the corresponding Breakthrough Award Program Announcement before submitting the pre-application.
+The current program announcement discusses the Breakthrough Award Levels 1 and 2.
+Funding Levels 3 and 4 are available under other program announcements (W81XWH-21-BCRP-BTA3-2 and W81XWH-21-BCRP-BTA4-2, respectively).
+The PI is strongly encouraged to review the research scope defined under each funding level as described in the corresponding Breakthrough Award program announcement before submitting the pre-application.
+An application that does not meet the intent of the funding level selected will not be recommended for funding, even if it might meet the intent of a different funding level.

 The following are general descriptions, although not all-inclusive, of the scope of research projects that would be appropriate to propose under the current Program Announcement:

-• Funding Level 1: Innovative, high-risk/high-reward research that is in the earliest stages of idea development.
-To foster research with clearly defined potential to yield new avenues of investigation, preliminary data are not required.
+• Funding Level 1: Innovative, high-risk/high-reward research that is in the earliest stages of idea development or is an untested theory that addresses an important problem.
+To foster research that yields new avenues of investigation, preliminary data are not required.
 Proof of concept is the anticipated outcome.

-• Funding Level 2: Preclinical research that is already supported by substantial preliminary or published data and strongly validates clinical translation in a well-defined context within the breast cancer landscape.
+• Funding Level 2: Research that is already supported by substantial preliminary or published data and strongly validates clinical translation in a well-defined context within the breast cancer landscape.

 Areas of Interest